Boca Raton, Florida: Addison Mizner's resort town

 Only 0.5 miles of the road was built (although the street has subsequently been extended to the west at normal scale).
 According to drawings, the centerpiece of the street was to be a canal for pleasure boats; it was never built.
 All streets were to be at least 60 feet wide.

 His first buildings in Boca Raton were his Administrative Buildings, on El Camino Real (in 2018 the Addison Restaurant), and a small hotel to house interested investors.
 Mizner designed Boca's first town hall/police station/fire station/library, although the design actually built is much smaller and less expensive than what Mizner planned.
 Today (2018) it is the Boca Raton History Museum, which houses Boca's Welcome Center and the Boca Raton Historical Society.

-The hotel was his Ritz-Carlton Cloister Inn, built in 1926, later renamed the Boca Raton Resort & Club, and is one of the only "5 star" hotels in Florida.
-The 1969 addition of its "pink tower" hotel building is visible from miles away as a towering monument on the Intracoastal Waterway.
+The hotel was his Cloister Inn, built in 1926 and later renamed the Boca Raton Resort & Club.
+Today a Ritz-Carlton, it is one of the only "5 star" hotels in Florida.
+The 1969 addition of its "pink tower" hotel building is visible from miles away on the Intracoastal Waterway.

 Because of the end of the Florida land boom of the 1920s and the 1926 Miami hurricane, the Mizner Development Corporation went into bankruptcy in 1927.
 Little of Mizner's Boca Raton was ever built: his Administration Buildings, the Cloister Inn, 1/2 mile of El Camino Real, the small Dunagan Apartments (demolished), a few houses near the Cloister Inn (demolished), the Spanish Village neighborhood, and a few small houses in what is now the Old Floresta Historic District neighborhood.